 Some different types of clouds can be seen here.

 After cloud droplets (or ice crystals) form, then what happens to them?
 One of two things.
 Either they collide with each other and grow by joining together to such a large size that they fall to the ground as rain or snow, or they evaporate and change back into water vapor.
-It is estimated that, on average, about one-half of all cloud material eventually falls to the Earth as precipitation, while the other half re-evaporates back into water vapor.
+It is estimated that, on average, about one-half of all cloud material in precipitation systems eventually falls to the Earth as precipitation, while the other half re-evaporates back into water vapor.

 Interesting facts: